GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_quality.md

   - There are sufficient observations to compute percentiles (3 or more clear and dry observations).
 Defined in ODC configuration as: sufficient observations
 :::

-This enumeration assists in quantifying uncertainty within the [DEA Mangrove Canopy Cover](/data/product/dea-mangrove-canopy-cover-landsat/) (see Mangrove Canopy Cover definition).
+This enumeration assists in quantifying uncertainty within the [DEA Mangroves](/data/product/dea-mangrove-canopy-cover-landsat/) (see Mangrove Canopy Cover definition).

 ### Side car files